gaois/documental/docs/software/documental/editors.en.md

 ## Writing documentation

-Now that you have a file prepared it's time to write some documentation.
+Now that you have a file prepared, it's time to write some documentation.
 Each document should contain two parts: (1) metadata and (2) content.

 ### Writing metadata

 As you probably know, metadata is data which describes other data.
 The metadata in Documental documents describes the content of the document (discussed in the next section).
-We write metadata at the very top of the document, before anything else, in what we call a *metadata header*.
+We write metadata at the very top of the document, before anything else, in what we call a "metadata header".
 Here's an example:

 ```yaml
 ---